On the iterated estimation of dynamic discrete choice games: Results for -MD estimation

 Furthermore, $\Sigma _{1-MD}( \hat{P}_{0},W_{1}) -\Sigma^{\ast }$ is positive semidefinite for all $( \hat{P}_{0},W_{1})$, i.e., $\hat{\alpha}_{1-MD}^{\ast }$ is optimal among all $1$-MD estimators that satisfy our assumptions. \end{theorem}

 Theorem \ref{thm:MD_K1} indicates that using $\hat{P}_{0}$ asymptotically equivalent to $\hat{P}$ and $W_{1}=W_{1}^{\ast }$ produces an optimal $1$-MD estimator.
 On the one hand, the choice of $\hat{P}_{0}$ is natural since $\hat{P}$ is an optimal preliminary estimator of the CCPs.
 Given this choice, the asymptotic distribution of the $1$-MD estimator is analogous to that of a standard GMM problem, and the corresponding optimal weight is $W_{1}=W_{1}^{\ast }$.
 Several comments are in order.
 First, as one would expect, $W_{1}^{\ast }$ coincides with the optimal weight matrix in the non-iterative analysis in \citet[Proposition 5]{pesendorfer/schmidt-dengler:2008}.
 Second, while Eq.\ \eqref{eq:asyequiv_P0} is satisfied by $\hat{P}_{0} = \hat{P}$, this condition can also be achieved by the other estimators of the CCPs mentioned in Section \ref{sec:assumptions}, provided that they are sufficiently flexible.
-Finally, we note that $W_{1}^{\ast } \not=\Omega _{PP}^{-1}$ in general, i.e., the optimal weight matrix does not coincide the one that produces the $1$-PML estimator.
+Third, we note that $W_{1}^{\ast } \not=\Omega _{PP}^{-1}$ in general, i.e., the optimal weight matrix does not coincide the one that produces the $1$-PML estimator.
 In fact, the $1$-PML estimator need not be an optimal $1$-MD estimator, i.e., $\Sigma _{1-MD}( \hat{P}_{0},\Omega _{PP}^{-1}) -\Sigma^{\ast }$ can be positive definite.
+Finally, we note that $W_{1}^{\ast }$ can be consistently estimated by replacing each component of Eq.\ \eqref{eq:W1_optimal} by sample analogs.
+By standard asymptotic arguments, the optimality result in Theorem \ref{thm:MD_K1} extends to the feasible optimal $1$-MD estimator that replaces $W_{1}^{\ast }$ by any consistent estimator.
+In practice, however, estimating $W_{1}^{\ast }$ can introduce substantial finite sample biases, which can deteriorate the performance of the estimator.
+For a discussion of these issues, see \cite{altonji/segal:1996} and \cite{horowitz:1998}, among others.

 We now move on to the general case with $K\geq 1$.
-According to Theorem \ref{thm:MD}, the asymptotic variance of the $K$-MD estimator depends on the number of iteration steps $K$, the asymptotic distribution of $\hat{P}_{0}$, and the entire sequence of limiting weight matrices $\{ W_{k}:k\leq K\}$.
+According to Theorem \ref{thm:MD}, the asymptotic variance of the $K$-MD estimator depends on the number of iteration steps $K \in \mathbb{N}$, the asymptotic distribution of $\hat{P}_{0}$, and the entire sequence of limiting weight matrices $\{ W_{k}:k\leq K\}$.
 In this sense, determining an optimal $K$-MD estimator appears to be a complicated task.
 The next result provides a concrete answer to this problem.